CodeFromAnywhere/prompt-engineering/README.md

 - Turn this single document into many many social media stories.
 - Use this as a foundation of AIGrunn presentation also.

+TODO:

+- Once a week, mention that I finished another part of the course on twitter and linkedin, with CTA for people interested in the entire thing.
+After people respond/react, send them the course.
+Roll this out over 13 weeks (3 months).
+Posts can be added each time I work on this via buffer
+- Once I'm halfway, send the draft of the course to leads
+- Embed tables by adding them to the course category.
+For each table, make a screenshot that is clickable as well as add the link "Go to playground".
+- Create a sales page in front of the course (something like this: https://maven.com/dair-ai/prompt-engineering-llms) where I can give it for free to people with a code.

 -->

 # A practical and interactive prompt engineering guide for Humans